fnproject/fn/docs/function-file.md

 `idle_timeout` (optional) is the time in seconds a container will remain alive without receiving any new requests; hot functions will stay alive as long as they receive a request in this interval.
 Default: `30`.

-`max_concurrency` (optional) is the maximum of hot functions per node to be started for a certain function.
-It defaults to one per function.
-If you understand you need more processing power, make sure to raise this number.
-Keep in mind that if there is not available memory to execute the configured workload, it will fail to start new hot functions.

 ## Testing functions

 `tests` (optional) is an array of tests that can be used to valid functions both